 There are two different Master HVACR licenses in the state of Delaware that techs can pursue.
 Delaware’s Title 24 requires all apprentices, journeymen, mechanics, and others in the field to have an HVACR license if they would like to work unsupervised.

 Having an HVACR license can give technicians freedom to work independently, making them quite the asset for any company.
 Restricted techs can work independently within their one field of specialty, while unrestricted license holders can work on any job within the scope of HVAC.
-If you are looking to expand your HVAC job opportunites by attending an HVAC school you can fill out the form below to get started.

 Let’s compare the scope and eligibility requirements: